-Chalk paint is a technique or a type of paint that will help us to make furniture look or finish as if it were powdered.
+Chalk paint is a type of paint that will help us to make furniture look or finish as if it were powdered.
 In this way, thanks to this type of natural paint without acrylics that comes from chalk, we can paint and decorate the furniture for a result that also sets trends.
 We explain below, how to paint old furniture with chalk paint.

 Old furniture can have a renewed appearance, although with a certain “vintage” air thanks to chalk paint, which as we say is now in fashion, although it is not a painting that is growing in creation at all.
 In fact, chalk paint (or at least a similar version) was already used in his day by Michelangelo for his great works of the 16th century, so we are going to use it to be able to paint old furniture with the steps that we now indicate. .